Rava Ladoo

 • Take a heavy bottom and put it on medium-low heat.
 Add rava to it.
 Using a spatula, stir continuously and roast the rava until it's fragrant.
 This takes around 7 to 8 minutes.
 Once roasted, rava becomes aromatic.
 You don't want to brown the rava for this recipe so be careful and stir all the time and roast on medium-low heat only.
 Once done, transfer it to a plate and allow it to cool.

-• While the rava is cooking, add sugar to a blender.
+• Once the rava is done, add sugar to a blender.
 I have used granulated white sugar here, do not replace this with powdered/icing sugar.
 Blend the sugar into a powder.

 • Once the rava has cooled down a bit, transfer it to the same blender (along with sugar, no need to remove the sugar from the blender).